 Where is Mount Amos

 Mount Amos is located within the Freycinet National Park, on the East Coast of Tasmania.
-This is roughly 200 kilometres from Hobart or 180 kilometres from Launceston, accessible by sealed roads the entire way.
+This is roughly 200 kilometres from Hobart or 180 kilometres from Launceston, accessible by the long Coles Bay Road leading into the village of Coles Bay from the Tasman Highway.

-The closest and primary town near the park is known as Coles Bay, which is just 4.2 kilometres from the trailhead car park.
-This car park caters to all of the hikes in the National Park, including Mount Amos.
+The closest and primary town near the park is known as Coles Bay, which is just 4.2 kilometres from the Wineglass Bay car park where the trailhead is.
+This is Freycinet National Park's main car park, catering to all of the hikes in the park, including Mount Amos and the Wineglass Bay Lookout track.

 To get here, head towards the Freycinet National Park Visitor's Centre on Freycinet Drive near the start of Richardson's Beach.
 This is where you can pick up your National Park's pass if you haven't already.
 Next, continue down Freycinet Drive all the way until you reach a large car park with signs for all of the walks.